-While many Caregivers feel a sense of obligation to provide an aging family member with care, “because it’s what you’re supposed to do”, a formal agreement known as a Caregiver Agreement can provide options for both the Caregiver and the Care Recipient in the future.
-This can be very important for the aging family member, or their spouse, if there is the possibility of Veterans Benefits or care in a Nursing Facility in the future.
+Many Caregivers feel a sense of obligation to provide an aging family member with care, “because it’s what you’re supposed to do.”
+A formal agreement known as a Caregiver Agreement can provide options for both the Caregiver and the Care Recipient in the future.
+This can be important for the aging family member, or their spouse.
+If there is the possibility of Veterans Benefits or care in a Nursing Facility in the future.

 A Caregiver Agreement is between the Caregiver, normally a child or close relative, and the Care Recipient, normally a parent or grandparent.
-This is very important because the Caregiver Agreement memorializes what is expected of both parties, and maybe more importantly, states that the Caregiver expects to be paid for their services.
+This is important because the Caregiver Agreement memorializes what is expected of both parties and more importantly, states that the Caregiver expects to be paid for their services.

 What requirements must a Caregiver Agreement meet?

-When considering a Caregiver Agreement and for estate planning and long-term care planning purposes, the following should be included, but not limited to:
+This Agreement, for estate planning and long-term care planning purposes, should include: